juliushuck/generate-route/README.md

 // app.com/posts/:postId
 routes().posts().getById().build();

-// Build not to the highest level route, by setting isRootsParent to true one of the lower level routes.
+// Build not to the highest level route, by setting isRootsParent to true on one of the lower level routes.
 // /:postId/comments/:commentId
 routes().posts(true).getById().comments().getById().build();